Here is the show that is great

 A show we know will please you all

 So Bill Lawrence won't you introduce us please

 To the guests on Tiny Talent Time.

-In the late 70s and early 80s, I worshipped at the alter of Tiny Talent Time.
+In the late 70s and early 80s, I worshiped at the altar of Tiny Talent Time.
 At exactly 3:59, every Sunday afternoon, I could be found racing to the television set, channel 11 (CHCH) on my mind.
 It didn't matter what I was doing before, it had to stop and give way to the powers that be.
 It just had to be.